-[Section 30 amended by No. 35 of 2003 s.
+[Section 30 amended: No. 35 of 2003 s.
 166.]

 31. Seizure without warrant

 Any authorised officer or member of the Police Force may seize any gaming equipment, instrument of gaming, books, money or other thing which he has reasonable cause to believe may be required as evidence for the purpose of proceedings in respect of an offence under this Act or any other written law relating to gambling or which appears to him to contravene a condition of any approval, permit or certificate under this Act.